rudra-g/convo_with_chatgpt/README.md

 npm start
 ```

-2. Open your web browser and visit `http://localhost:3000`.
+2. Open your web browser and visit `http://localhost:<specified port>`.

 3. Click on the "Start Transcription" button to begin speech recognition.